Are there areas (towns or counties) in Illinois where radon is more prevalent?

 - Areas of homes where there are constant or stronger winds, typically in new sub divisions and open land, may have a higher occurrence of radon entering the home from upper slabs.

 True life scenario: A radon system was installed by another company and it did a great job in collecting the radon gas under the basement floor, but it did not collect the radon gas from under garage slab.
 During the summer the radon levels were approximately 2.0 pCi/l.
 But during the heating season the radon levels went up to 6.0 pCi/l.
-Elliott & Associates was called because the homeowner did want the additional risk of lung cancer during the heating season.
+Elliott & Associates was called because the homeowner did not want the additional risk of lung cancer during the heating season.
 During our client interview and inspection we determined that the existing radon system did not collect the radon gas from underneath the garage slab.
 We installed the suction point under the garage slab and the radon levels in the basement went below 1.0 pCi/l all year round!
 In this scenario over 80% of the radon gas was coming through the foundation wall from under the garage slab during the heating season.

 Why would a home require two suction points in the basement floor instead of one?